Boiler types explained - combi, heat only & system

 What is a combi boiler?

 A combi boiler is a single unit that generates all the heating and hot water for the home.
 There are no hot water tanks.
 How much is a combi boiler?
-Read our guide to Combi Boiler Prices
+Try our guide on combis: Combi boiler guide

 What is a heat only (regular) boiler?